sta-212-f19/website/content/policies.md

 ### How to get help

-All course discussion will be via GitHub on the [Sta-212-f19/community](https://github.com/sta-212-f19/community) repository.
-This is a public discussion forum, which means others outside of the course can stumble upon it and help you as well.
+All course discussion will be via Campuswire: [bit.ly/sta-212-f19-help](https://bit.ly/sta-212-f19-help).
+There are two ways to get help:

+1. Post a question
+2. Participate in a discussion room

 Guidelines for posting questions:

-* Before posting a question, be sure to search the previously posted issues in the search bar above.
-Note that questions that have been answered will be in _closed issues_, do not forget to search these before posting.
-If you do not think a question has been answered well, feel free to re-open the issue.
+* Before posting a question, be sure to search the previously posted questions in
-* To start a new discussion or post a new question, create a [new issue](https://github.com/sta-212-f19/community/issues/new).
 * First time submitting something?
-Check out [Writing a proper GitHub issue](https://medium.com/nyc-planning-digital/writing-a-proper-github-issue-97427d62a20f).
-It is written broadly for GitHub issues, but many of the main points apply here.
-Here are a few of the key take aways to keep in mind:
+Here are a few tips to keep in mind:
   * Give it a good and informative title!
   * Format it nicely using markdown including links and screenshots
-  * Be sure to tag relevant participants using their GitHub handles, for example if you want to tag Dr. D'Agostino McGowan, use `@LucyMcGowan`
-* Be sure to click "Submit a new issue" when you're ready to post your question

 Please also make use of our office hours - we are here to help you learn!

 ### Honor code